SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Online Safety Courses for New and Experienced Miners

-Our 8-hour new miner training course includes everything you need to start working at a Part 46 mine.
-Once you complete the course, your employer will provide an additional 16 hours of training at the mine to teach you about site-specific hazards.
+This program includes foundational training to get you started working at a Part 46 mine.
+Once you complete the course, you need an additional 16 hours of training within 90 days of starting work.
+Your employer will train you on site-specific hazards.

 » Learn More